KK

 Limited activity against major pathogens

-Active against atypical bacteria
+Active against atypical bacteria: Mycoplasma

 Limited spectrum of activity